Medicare Part C - Medicare Advantage

 Plus, if your Medicare Advantage plan has a network and you choose to visit providers that are outside of your plan’s network, you will have to cover some or all of the related expenses.

 You should also know that Medicare Advantage plans have yearly out-of-pocket (OOP) maximums.
-In 2021, that maximum amount is $7,550 for in-network costs and $11,300 for in-and out-of-network combined, though many plans will have lower limits.
+As of 2021, the maximum out-of-pocket amount is $7,550 for in-network costs and $11,300 for in-and out-of-network combined, though many plans will have lower limits.

 Who is eligible for Medicare Part C?